Internal Linking Strategy for SEO (2026 Guide)

 Running a site this large means I can’t manually review every article every month.
 Here’s my system, and it works for any site with more than 100 posts.

-I batch my internal linking work into three categories.
-First, new content gets internal links at publication.
-Every new article I publish includes 5 to 8 internal links to existing content, and I immediately add links from 3 to 5 existing articles back to the new one.
+New content (at publication): Every new article I publish includes 5 to 8 internal links to existing content, and I immediately add links from 3 to 5 existing articles back to the new one.
 Link Whisper makes the second part fast.

 That’s the entire system.
 Three routines, repeated consistently.
 No secret sauce.
 Just showing up and doing the work.